This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Results from one large case study indicate that consumption of allium vegetables may considerably reduce the risk of stomach cancer.
 The association was investigated in the Netherlands Cohort Study on diet and cancer, which started in 1986 and followed 120,852 men and women ranging in age from 55 to 69 years.
 A strong inverse association between onion consumption and stomach cancer incidence was found, and many other studies have found similar findings.

 Allicin compounds can inhibit a certain reductase enzyme that is produced in the liver in order to make cholesterol.
-They help improve circulation and dilate blood vessels, which makes them a natural remedy for lowering high blood pressure.
-Onions can potentially help prevent atherosclerosis too, or a dangerous plaque buildup within the arteries.
-Onions are also known to fight inflammation, which is a leading cause of coronary heart disease, heart attacks and strokes.
+They help improve circulation and dilate blood vessels, which makes them a great food for lowering high blood pressure.

 Shallots are also a good source of potassium.
 Potassium helps regulate your body’s fluid levels and plays an essential role in nerve and muscle functioning, including one of your one most important muscles: your heart.
 Eating plenty of potassium-rich foods supports a healthy metabolism since this mineral is needed to break down carbohydrates into usable energy.
 Plus potassium is linked to cardiovascular health by way of helping lower high blood pressure and offsetting the effects of a high-sodium diet.